Wednesday, June 5, 2024

 But I do think 25 or 30 should be the minimum age to actually old office.
 I disagree with 35 being required for the Senate and Presidency, that should be lowered to 30 the age David was crowned at.

 In both Numbers 4:3-47 and Numbers 8:25 the age of Fifty is when Levites retire.
-And looking at a lot of contemporary issues not letting people over 50 stay in Congress sounds like a good idea.
-Letting people between 50-60 remain in advisory positions with no direct powers could be a good idea.
-Sixty as a milestone age comes form Leviticus 27:3-7.
+And looking at a lot of contemporary issues not letting people over Fifty stay in Congress sounds like a good idea.
+Letting people between 50-60 remain in advisory positions with no direct powers could also work.
+Sixty as a milestone age comes from Leviticus 27:3-7.

 No comments: